-Some of the key differences between the Yellow Jacket and other wasps besides their coloring is that their numbers are much greater than wasps.
+One of the key differences between the Yellow Jacket and other wasps–besides their color–is that their numbers are much greater than wasps.

-Yellowjackets continue building their nests and laying eggs all season long, unlike the wasp that stops after it reaches a preferred size, similar to the size of a softball.
-For this reason, their nests can reach numbers from 3,000 to 5,000 active workers by the end of the season.
-To accomplish and maintain this size of the nest, the workers are non stop hunting for small insects, nectar, and water to feed their army of thousands of eggs and gathering wood fiber to build more and more layers of the nest.
+Yellow jackets continue building their nests and laying eggs all season long, unlike other wasps that stop after they reach a preferred size (similar to the size of a softball); foragers continually gather wood fiber to build more and more layers of the nest.
+For this reason, a yellow jacket nest can reach numbers from 3,000 to 5,000 active workers by the end of the season.
+To accomplish and maintain this size of the nest, the workers are constantly hunting small insects, nectar, and water to feed their thousands of eggs army.

 When someone spots a nest of yellow jackets in the ground or structure of their wall, they will typically see a few guards at the entrance and non-stop movement going in and out of the nest.
-Many people mistake them for the honey bees since a honey bee nest also has guard bees and non-stop flying activity going in and out of the hive all day long.
-Unlike the honey bees and wasps, they will dig deep tunnels in the ground, usually one foot to three feet deep and carve out huge cavities to expand their nests.
+Many people mistake them for the honey bees, since a honey bee nest also has guard bees and non-stop flying activity going in and out of the hive all day long.
+Unlike honey bees and other wasps, yellow jackets will dig deep tunnels in the ground, usually one to three feet deep, and carve out huge cavities to expand their nests.

-Wasps are a more lethargic type of flying stinging insect than the yellow jacket.
-More often, you may see wasps just sitting on their nest and hanging out more than hunting for food.
-The reason for this is that they don’t build very large nests, and they lay fewer eggs, so only yellow jackets exercise more active behavior.
+A wasp’s flight is more lethargic than the yellow jacket.
+More often, you may see wasps just sitting in their nests and hanging out instead of hunting for food.
+Most wasps don’t build very large nests and lay fewer eggs, so only yellow jackets exercise more active behavior.

 Whereas most people may think to look upwards for their nest, these insects generally make their home in the ground.